akbaritabar/dask-duckdb-dbeaver/Readme.md

     - Check if the installation has been successful and environment is usable (run `conda env list` which should show you "base" and the new environment "daskduckdb".
 Then run `conda activate daskduckdb` and it should add this name into parenthesis before your prompt e.g., "(daskduckdb) ..."
 - Download the DuckDB CLI from: https://duckdb.org/docs/installation/
 - Install DBeaver from: https://dbeaver.io/download/
-- Clone (download) this repository from GitHub: https://github.com/akbaritabar/dask-duckdb-dbeaver
 - You can open jupyter lab by opening the "Anaconda prompt" and run `jupyter lab`
 - Now, the second code chunk in the jupyter notebook here (https://github.com/akbaritabar/dask-duckdb-dbeaver/blob/main/out_of_memory_ETL.ipynb) should run without a problem
-- You an open Dbeaver and follow the instructions here to create a connection to DuckDB (https://github.com/dbeaver/dbeaver/wiki/Create-Connection) or you can wait for us to do it together in the session (if you wished to do it, see point 8 below for a heads-up)
+- You can open Dbeaver and follow the instructions here to create a connection to DuckDB (https://github.com/dbeaver/dbeaver/wiki/Create-Connection) or you can wait for us to do it together in the session (if you wished to do it, see next point below for a heads-up)
 - You need to establish a connection as DuckDB (DBeaver comes with the needed drivers, you need to create an empty .db (database) file, which you can do by downloading the CLI, calling e.g., duckdb.exe mydb.db for windows using CMD, or ./duckdb mydb.db on mac/linux terminal).

 ### 2. Data preparation using Dask in Python

-[**Dask**](https://dask.org/) is a Python library that allows you to use familiar data structures like Pandas data frame and Numpy array and process them in parallel.
+[**Dask**](https://dask.org/) is a Python library that allows you to use familiar data structures like Pandas dataframe and Numpy array and process them in parallel.
 In addition, Dask comes with a set of functionalities that are very much helpful to parse unstructured data (i.e., text) using [*bag*](https://docs.dask.org/en/latest/bag.html) or to parallelize custom Python code through using [*futures*](https://docs.dask.org/en/latest/futures.html) or [*delayed*](https://docs.dask.org/en/latest/delayed.html) actions.

 This was [the book](https://www.google.de/books/edition/Data_Science_with_Python_and_Dask/KTkzEAAAQBAJ?hl=en&gbpv=0) that walked me step by step to understand how Dask works and adopt it to my own use-case.
-Of course many videos and tutorials by the Dask team in ([https://examples.dask.org/applications/embarrassingly-parallel.html](https://examples.dask.org/applications/embarrassingly-parallel.html) make sure to see best practices [https://docs.dask.org/en/stable/best-practices.html](https://docs.dask.org/en/stable/best-practices.html)) was helpful as well.
+Of course videos and tutorials by the Dask team were helpful as well, see them in ([https://examples.dask.org/applications/embarrassingly-parallel.html](https://examples.dask.org/applications/embarrassingly-parallel.html) and make sure to see the best practices [https://docs.dask.org/en/stable/best-practices.html](https://docs.dask.org/en/stable/best-practices.html)).

-Using above example, imagine having to parse millions of XML files, filter them, convert them into a tabular or structured form and export them into a file to analyse further.
-Here, each of those XML files are independent from each other and if you try to do them in a linear fashion, they will be processed in order, while you can process multiple of them simultaneously in parallel and at the end join the results to construct a big table or data frame (or array if you wish).
+Using above example, imagine having to parse millions of XML files, filter, and convert them into a tabular or structured form and export them into a file to analyse further.
+Here, each of those XML files are independent from each other and if you try to do them in a linear fashion, they will be processed in order, while you can process multiple of them simultaneously in parallel and at the end join the results to construct a big table or dataframe (or array if you wish).

 #### Example of parsing 500 XML files using Dask delayed